Vietnam.vn - Nền tảng quảng bá Việt Nam

 It's worth noting that this isn't the original 1985 Super Mario Bros.
 The game runs on an emulator, integrated with the GamingAgent framework to let the AI control the little Mario.
 The GamingAgent provides basic instructions to the AI and screenshots of the game.
 The AI then generates Python code to control the character.

-According to Hao AI, the game forces models to 'learn' how to plan complex moves and build strategies.
+According to Hao AI, the game forces models to 'learn' how to plan complex moves and build strategies for playing.
 Interestingly, 'reasoning' models like OpenAI's o1, which are stronger on most tests, struggle more than 'non-reasoning' models.

 The reason given is that reasoning models take time to make decisions, while Super Mario Bros. requires quick reflexes.
 A second of delay can lead to failure.